Expansion plan highlights crowded West Bank city's plight

 These restrictions have made life difficult for Qalqiliya's 53,000 residents, who live on just over 1.5 square miles (4 square kilometers) of land.
 Because of the separation barrier, the only way it can expand is east — into privately owned Palestinian lands in Area C where Israel has barred construction.
 The plan calls for building more than 14,000 new housing units, an industrial park, playgrounds, a waste management plant and a cemetery.

 Qalqiliya has been among the quietest cities in the West Bank, and has even been singled out by Israel's nationalist defense minister, Avigdor Lieberman, as a model.
-Its planned expansion is one of the flagships of Lieberman's "carrots and sticks" policy toward the Palestinians.
+Its planned expansion is one of the flagships of Lieberman's "carrot and stick" policy toward the Palestinians.

 Qalqiliya was once a regular shopping destination for Israelis.
 Palestinians would cross into Israel freely for jobs, and some locals can still fondly recall leisurely riding their bikes to Israeli beaches on the Mediterranean.
 But all that changed after the second Palestinian uprising in 2000, when a campaign of suicide bombings in Israel prompted tougher security measures and eventually a barrier that cut the West Bank off with walls and sophisticated fences.

-It's now a sleepy farming city, best known for its zoo, a decrepit menagerie by Western standards that is famous for the taxidermy of its deceased animals.
+It's now a sleepy city that produces agriculture and not much else.
+It's mostly known for housing a popular West Bank zoo, a decrepit menagerie by Western standards that is famous for the taxidermy of its deceased animals.
 Earlier this year, a caged bear bit off the arm of a Palestinian child who apparently tried to feed it.

 With the backing of the Israeli military, Israel's Cabinet approved the expansion plan last year.
-But settlers, angry that their own housing construction permits had been limited under U.S. pressure, launched a campaign against Lieberman and Maj.
+But once settlers, angry that their own housing construction permits had been limited under U.S. pressure, got wind of it they launched an angry campaign against Lieberman and Maj.
 Gen. Yoav Mordechai, who heads the Israeli defense body for Palestinian civilian affairs, accusing them of being soft on Palestinian violence and overstepping their authority.

 Settler leaders have derided the plan as a "reward for terror."
-They also noted that Qalqiliya sits next to a major Israeli highway at the country's narrowest point, just 15 kilometers (nine miles) from the Mediterranean Sea.
+They also noted that Qalqiliya sits next to a major Israeli highway at the country's narrowest point, just 15 kilometers (nine miles) from the Mediterranean Sea, and could prove a launching ground toward Israel's heartland.

 Several Cabinet ministers have since claimed they didn't know what they voted for, and Netanyahu has said he couldn't recall the details.
 He has ordered a new vote on the plan, which is expected soon.
 His office would not comment.